Instructor Name: Dr. Candyce Reynolds

 You must SAVE before you write another essay or move on to another part of the course.

-Candyce Reynolds is Associate Professor of Post Secondary Adult and Continuing Education in the Graduate School of Education at Portland State University.
+Candyce Reynolds is Associate Professor of Post Secondary Adult and Continuing Education in the Graduate School of Education at Portland State University and the chair of the Educational Leadership and Policy department.
 Her current scholarship focuses on developing inclusive classrooms and the role of a supportive environment on student learning.
 She has served at Portland State University as the Director of Affirmative Action where she spearheaded the development of Sexual Harassment Training Program as well as the development of the university’s sexual harassment and consensual relationship policy.
 Currently, she also works closely with a number of alternative and charter schools on their boards or as a consultant in creating supportive learning environments.
 She holds an AB in Psychology and Social Welfare from UC Berkeley and an MS and PhD in Counseling Psychology from the University of Oregon.
 Dr. Reynolds is past board member of Open Adoption and Family Services and the Leadership and Entrepreneurial Public Charter High School in Portland, Oregon.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.